Stojanovic94/Srt-to-Doc-Converter/README.md

 2. Convert to DOC:
 Click on the 'Convert text' button to start the conversion process.
 Click on the 'Save As...' button to save the DOC file in the desired directory.

+# UPDATE 30 Jan.
+2025
+- Added drag and drop for .srt files.